mattiachiarle/CMSmall/README.md

   request body:
   {
     title: "Page1",
-    author: "user1" (it can be not null only if the user that's performing the action is an admin),
+    author: "user1" (it can be different than the one on the DB only if the user that's performing the action is an admin),
     publicationDate: "2023-06-18",
     blocks: [
       {
+        id:1,
         type: "header",
         content: "header1",
         position:2
       },
       {
+        id:5,
         type: "image",
         content:2
         position:1
       },
       {
+        id:3,
         type: "header",
         content: "new header",
         position:3
       }
     ],
     addedBlocks: [
-      10
+      5
     ]
     updatedBlocks: [
-      3,4
+      3
     ],
     deletedBlocks: [
       2,7